 Alumni Spotlight: Jesse Bell, MPH

 Jesse Bell, MPH, is a UNE Online alumni of the MPH program and is currently working toward getting his Ph.D.
-We spoke to him about what compelled him to get his MPH, his experiences as an online student, and his advice for incoming online graduate students.
+We spoke to him about what compelled him to get his MPH, his experience as an online student including his practicum, and his advice for incoming online graduate students.

 Can you tell me a little bit about yourself, and what encouraged you to pursue your Master’s in Public Health?